atown2001a/Welcome-to-Fedora/README.md

 the status of the ticket from the community's perspective.
 Tags starting with "I:" track Jane's interests.

 - We add Jane to the [Fedora Join group on Pagure](https://pagure.io/group/fedora-join).
 This gives Jane permissions to interact with the [Pagure projects that Fedora Join has](https://pagure.io/projects/fedora-join/%2A).
+- We subscribe Jane to the [Fedora Join mailing list](https://lists.fedorahosted.org/archives/list/fedora-join@lists.fedoraproject.org/).
+So people can interact also via e-mail, and can stay informed on what happens in the community.
+The associated tag is: [S: Subscribed](https://pagure.io/fedora-join/Welcome-to-Fedora/issues?tags=S%3A+Subscribed).
+The newcomer can always opt-out and unsubscribe from the mailing list.
 - Then, we open a new "Hello Fedora World" ticket for Jane.
 The associated tag is: [S: Hello Fedora World](https://pagure.io/fedora-join/Welcome-to-Fedora/issues?tags=S%3A+Hello+Fedora+world).
 - We ask Jane to tell the community a little about herself so that people can get to know her.
 The associated tag is: [C: Introduction requested](https://pagure.io/fedora-join/Welcome-to-Fedora/issues?tags=C%3A+Introduction+requested).
 - When Jane has introduced herself, we mark the ticket with the [S: Introduced myself](https://pagure.io/fedora-join/Welcome-to-Fedora/issues?tags=S%3A+Introduced+myself) tag.